 For added light, use fog lights.
 Use them when it’s not foggy.
 They have a broader spread of light compared to low beams.
 If your vehicle has the capability, switch your lights to auto so you don’t forget to turn them on.

-Make sure your windows are clear from bugs, road salt, dirt, and grease.
+Make sure your windows are clear of bugs, road salt, dirt, and grease.
 If you have any cracks or scratches, get them fixed as soon as possible.
 Dirty or cracked windshields can scatter light and increase the effects of glare.

 Invest in a new set of windshield wipers if the current set requires a replacement.
-Change wipers about every six to eight months because they accumulate grime that will spread onto your windshield.
+Change the wipers about every six to eight months because they accumulate grime that will spread onto your windshield.

 Dim your instrument panel and dash lights when driving at night.
 They can create distracting lighting inside your vehicle.
 Dimming them can remove reflections on your windows and windshield, allowing your eyes to adjust to the darkness ahead.

-Many various sizes of nocturnal animals can become a hazard at night.
+Nocturnal animals can become a hazard at night.
 To avoid any accidents with wildlife, look for the light reflecting in tiny bright spots ahead on the road.
 If you encounter a large animal, slow down as quickly as possible.
 Do not exit your lane or drive off the road.
 Animals are common around dusk and a few hours after.
 Be mindful when driving through forested areas and fields.

 Choosing glasses with an anti-reflecting coating will prevent unnecessary light from reflecting inside the lenses and allow light to pass through.
 Do not buy yellow-tinted glasses.
 These glasses make objects and hazards more difficult to see at night because they limit the amount of light that passes through.